There was an error with your log in

 In December, While some areas, especially glaciers, might have snow cover, conditions can be unpredictable with high avalanche risk and limited terrain options.
 Not generally recommended for backcountry adventures.

-• Backcountry skiing in the Alps isn’t ideal for true beginners because of the risks involved.
+• Off-piste skiing in the Alps isn’t ideal for true beginners because of the risks involved.
 If you don’t have strong downhill skills and aren’t comfortable maneuvering on various snow conditions, steeps, and off-piste terrain, which can be much more challenging than groomed resort runs, you could get seriously injured.

 However, there are plenty of beginner-friendly ski camps & courses in the Alps that are designed to help you master the fundamentals and get comfortable on off-piste terrain.
 We recommend taking an off-piste ski camp or course, and then going with a guide.